Download/django-openshiftv2/README.md

 Quit the server with CTRL-BREAK.
 ```

+## Test the site
-16. Point your browser to http://127.0.0.1:8000/
+* Point your browser to http://127.0.0.1:8000/

 # Setting up the OpenShift application

 Start by creating a Python 3.3 application named `ba` with Scaling set to `Scale with web traffic`.
-Once it completes, deploy this application to it by following the steps:
+Once it completes, deploy this application to it by following these steps:

 ![screenshot](http://i.imgur.com/4Phj1y7.png)

+## Push this project to OpenShift
-1. Copy the `Source Code` URL from the created application and add it as a remote named `openshift` to your GIT repo (`ba`).
+* Copy the `Source Code` URL from the created application and add it as a remote named `openshift` to your GIT repo (`ba`).
 Then force-push this project's code to that remote.

 ```sh
 (env) c:\ws\env\ba>git push --force --progress "openshift" master:master